-More than 300 measures have been implemented in at least 50 sectors and professions, thus fulfilling the reform goal.
-The NPOO foresees the adoption of the Third Action Plan for the liberalization of the services market, based on which the total result is 300 implemented measures by the end of 2024, and the implementation of additional measures will continue.
-Following on from the measures already implemented, additional reform measures that will ensure the achievement of the stated goal include the continuation of easing and removing regulatory and administrative barriers to market access for professional and business services.
-Also, indicators and results based on the OECD's Product Market Regulation (PMR) methodology are used for proposing and formulating many measures.
-MINGO carries out horizontal coordination of proposing, formulating, and reporting on measures to liberalize the service market, while the state administration bodies responsible for regulating individual professional services are responsible for ensuring the implementation of legislative adjustments to sectoral regulations. - National medium-term fiscal-structural plan of the Republic of Croatia for the period 2025-2028.
+Additional reform measures will ensure the continuation of easing and removing regulatory and administrative barriers to market access for professional and business services.
+Also, indicators and results based on the OECD's Product Market Regulation (PMR) methodology are used.
+The Ministry of Economy carries out horizontal coordination of proposing, formulating, and reporting on measures to liberalize the service market, and the competent authorities are responsible for ensuring the implementation of legislative adjustments.
+(National medium-term fiscal-structural plan of the Republic of Croatia for the period 2025-2028).